dlhogan97/Cascski-Alpine-Insights/data/README.md

 ## Usage

-See `VERIFICATION-GUIDE.md` in the root directory for detailed instructions on:
+See `EVALUATION-GUIDE.md` in the root directory for detailed instructions on:
 - Creating forecast data files
 - Collecting observation data
-- Running verification scripts
+- Running evaluation scripts
 - Generating reports

 ## Git Tracking

-These directories and their contents are tracked in git to maintain a complete history of forecasts and verification.
+These directories and their contents are tracked in git to maintain a complete history of forecasts and evaluation.
 If you have very large datasets, consider adding specific exclusions to `.gitignore`.